 About the Amalfi Coast Region

-The extraordinary Amalfi Coast has been settled by humans since prehistoric times.
-Citrus groves, olive groves, and vineyards thrive in the fertile soil of the Amalfi Coast.
-The land is a stellar illustration of Mediterranean landscape, and has seen centuries of maritime, cultural, and artistic evolution.
-From mountaintop to seashore, people have long been enamored by the energy and beauty Amalfi Coast.
-You soon will be too!
+It’s no surprise that the extraordinary Amalfi Coast has been settled by humans since prehistoric times.
+The Amalfi Coast is a stellar illustration of Mediterranean landscape, and has seen centuries of maritime, cultural, and artistic evolution.
+Citrus groves, olive groves, and vineyards also thrive in the fertile soil.

 How to Get to The Amalfi Coast

 Often, travelers who arrive in Naples – either from northern Italy or from another country – use the large port city of Sorrento as their “home base” to explore the Amalfi Coast.
-Though Sorrento is not technically part of the Amalfi Coast, Sorrento is beautiful, affordable, and offers plenty of ferries, cars, and buses to Amalfi Coast towns.
-(Click here to find the best deals on Sorrento accommodation.)

 How to Get Around the Amalfi Coast